techthoughts2/PoshGram/docs/Send-TelegramTextMessage.md

 ```

 ## DESCRIPTION
-Uses Telegram Bot API to send text message to specified Telegram chat.
+Sends text messages to a specified Telegram chat using the Telegram Bot API.
-Several options can be specified to adjust message parameters.
+Several options can be specified to adjust message parameters, including message delivery options.

-Interfaces with the Telegram Bot API to send text messages to a specified Telegram chat.
+Supports plain text, MarkdownV2, and HTML formats, allowing for rich text presentation.
-It supports various messaging options, including different parse modes, message delivery options, and custom keyboards.
+You can also incorporate custom or inline keyboards, link previews, and message protection options.

 ## EXAMPLES